 This course will entail studying works of art done during the twentieth century by women in Europe and America in greater depth.
 A research paper or special related art project will be required.
-(Not regularly offered)

-ART 577 Independent Study (Semester hours arranged)
+ART 577 Independent Study (Semester hours arranged.)

 This course consists of directed research and study on an individual basis.
-(Not regularly offered)